 3. WordPress Hosting

-Some businesses want web hosting services that are optimized to their WordPress site.
+Some businesses want web hosting services that are optimized to their WordPress site with the assistance of a search engine optimisation agency.
 These businesses can choose WordPress Hosting, which generally falls under two categories.

 Shared WordPress hosting is a shared model specifically designed for WordPress sites.
 Managed WordPress Hosting offers extra advantages, including staging, server caching, better security, and improved page speed.
 Improved security is particularly useful for WP sites.